4D printing: Thermo-reactive polymers/hydrogels

-Digital Shape-Memory Polymers
+Digital shape-memory polymers

 Shape-memory polymers (SMPs) are able to recover their original shape from a deformed shape under certain circumstances, such as when exposed to a temperature for a period of time.
 Depending on the polymer, there may be a variety of configurations that the material may take in a number of temperature conditions.
 Digital SMPs utilize 3D-printing technology to precisely engineer the placement, geometry, and mixing and curing ratios of SMPs with differing properties, such as glass transition or crystal-melt transition temperatures.
 Yiqi Mao et al. used this to create a series of digital SMP hinges that have differing prescribed thermo-mechanical and shape memory behaviors, which are grafted onto rigid, non-active materials.
 Thus, the team was able to develop a self-folding sample that could fold without interfering with itself, and even interlock to create a more robust structure.
 One of the projects include a self-folding box modeled after a USPS mailbox.

 Qi Ge et al. designed digital SMPs based on constituents with varying rubbery moduli and glass-transition temperatures with extremely high-failure strains of up to 300% larger than existing printable materials.
 This allowed them to create a multi-material gripper that could grab and release an object according to a temperature input.
 The thick joints were made of SMPs for robustness, while the tips of the microgrippers could be designed separately to accommodate a safe contact for the object of transport.